Thinking about going to uni? There’s more than one way to get a degree…

 What qualifications will I get?
 The specific title of this qualification will depend on the subject studied.
 Typical types could include Bachelor of Arts (BA), Science (BSc), Law (LLB), and Engineering (BEng).
 Graduation from this course will allow you carry out postgraduate study, or go straight into your chosen career.

 What is a Master’s degree?
 A Master’s degree is the most common type of postgraduate qualification, and involves a more in-depth level of study than a Bachelor’s degree.
 They’re designed to focus on a specific area of a wider subject – and they can either be taught or research based courses.
 It’s classed as a level 7 qualification.

 How long will it last?
 If studied full-time, Master’s degrees will last around one to two years.
 If studied part-time, they’ll normally take between two and four years.

 What are the entry requirements?
 You’ll usually need a minimum of a 2:1 at undergraduate level to be accepted onto a Master’s course, although those with a 2:2 may be accepted with relevant professional experience.

 What qualifications will I get?
 The qualification you receive after studying for a Master’s will depend on your chosen subject and area of study.
-Master of Arts (MA) and Master of Science (MSc) are the most popular options – but a Master’s degree can be achieved in anything from music to architecture.
+Master of Arts (MA) and Master of Science (MSc) are the most popular postgraduate university degree levels – but a Master’s degree can be achieved in anything from music to architecture.